Cushman’s Matthew Stacom dies at 95

-Matthew Stacom, a longtime top broker at Cushman & Wakefield and father to reigning real estate queens Darcy and Tara Stacom, died over the weekend.
+Matthew Stacom, a longtime top broker at Cushman & Wakefield and father to reigning real estate queens Darcy and Tara Stacom, died on Jan.
+25 in Florida.
 He was 95.

-“His leadership at the firm and the legacy he has passed on embodies Cushman & Wakefield’s core values of being ethical, working hard, putting the client first and maintaining an entrepreneurial spirit,” a spokesperson for Cushman said in a statement to GlobeSt.
-“The Stacom name has become synonymous with iconic real estate and we know his legacy will continue through the great work of his family.”
+“His leadership at the firm and the legacy he has passed on embodies Cushman & Wakefield’s core values of being ethical, working hard, putting the client first and maintaining an entrepreneurial spirit,” a spokesperson for Cushman said in a statement.
+“The Stacom name has become synonymous with iconic real estate, and we know his legacy will continue through the great work of his family.”